Merlin: Other aspects and developments

 The earliest English verse romance concerning Merlin is Of Arthour and of Merlin of the late 13th century, which drew from the chronicles and the Vulgate Cycle.
-In English-language medieval texts that conflate Britain with the Kingdom of England, the Anglo-Saxon enemies against whom Merlin aids first Uther and then Arthur tend to be replaced by the Saracens or simply just invading pagans.
+In English-language medieval texts that conflate Britain with the Kingdom of England, the Anglo-Saxon enemies against whom Merlin aids first Uther and then Arthur tend to be replaced by either the Saracens or unnamed heathen invaders.
 The earliest Merlin work written in Germany was Caesarius of Heisterbach's Latin theological text Dialogus Miraculorum (1220).
-Among other medieval works dealing with the Merlin legend is the 13th-century French romance Le Roman de Silence, and the 13th-14th Italian story collection Il Novellino that pictures him as a righteous seer chastising people for their sins.
+Among other medieval works dealing with the Merlin legend is the 13th-century French romance Roman de Silence, and the 13th-14th Italian story collection Il Novellino that pictures him as a righteous seer chastising people for their sins.

 Conversely, the Orygynale Cronykil of Scotland, which sympathizes with Mordred as usual in Scottish chronicle tradition, particularly attributes Merlin's supernatural evil influence on Arthur to its very negative portrayal of his rule.
 He is also a villainous figure, opposing Arthur's daughter, in the late Irish romance Eachtra Mhelóra agus Orlando.
+Merlin is presented as inherently evil in the so-called non-cyclic Lancelot, in which he was born as the "fatherless child" from not a supernatural rape of a virgin but a consensual union between a lustful demon and an unmarried beautiful young lady, and was never baptised.
+It even says that he never did anything good in his life.
+Wilhelm von Österreich by Johann von Würzburg (1324) paints a villainous portrait of Merlin as a magician born of a devil in an otherwise non-Arthurian story.

 In the Second Continuation of Perceval, the Story of the Grail, written around 1210, a young daughter of Merlin called the Lady of the High Peak of Mont Dolorous, appears to guide Perceval towards the Grail Castle.
 Merlin's usually unspecified mother is sometimes called Adhan or Aldan, or Optima, as in Bauduin (Baudouin) Butor's 1294 romance known as either Les Fils du Roi Constant or Pandragus et Libanor.
 Paolino Pieri's 14th-century Italian La Storia di Merlino, which invents a new version of the story of Merlin's youth, names his mother as Marinaia.
 Ulrich Füetrer's 15th-century Buch der Abenteuer, in the section based on Albrecht von Scharfenberg's lost Merlin, turns Merlin into father of Uter, effectively making Merlin's grandson Arthur a part-devil too.
 The eponymous redeemed half-demon Gowther is Merlin's half-brother in the 15th-century English poem Sir Gowther.

-Lady of the Lake in The Beguiling of Merlin by Edward Burne-Jones (1874).
-The depicted episode in its various tellings became a major inspiration for Romantic authors and artists of the late 19th century.
+The Liber Exemplorum (1275) features a demon who claims to know Merlin perfectly.
+One version of the Prose Tristan also makes Merlin essentially a "half-brother" of the monster known as the Questing Beast.